theneva/dissertation/src/background.md

 [^blue-green-deployment]: http://martinfowler.com/bliki/BlueGreenDeployment.html
 [^canary-release]: http://martinfowler.com/bliki/CanaryRelease.html

 Logically, the quickest way of deploying new features to the end users is to directly modify the code running in the production environment.
-However, this is a risky approach: other than the developer's own confidence, there is no guarantee that the changes work as intended, do not interfere with existing functionality, and scale well under heavy load.
+However, this is a risky approach.
+There is no guarantee, beyond the developer's own confidence, that that the code behaves as intended, do not interfere with existing functionality, and scale well under heavy load.
 On the other hand, a deployment process as extensive as the one portrayed above brings with it a large amount of overhead that may not be necessary.
-Thus, the goal must be to find the golden mean that fits the organisation's nonfunctional requirements, size, and team structure.
+Thus, the goal must be to find the golden mean that fits the organisation's technical requirements, size, and team structure.

 TODO: ditch the quotes and fix the sentence after them.